China investigates top military official as Xi expands purge of PLA generals - ExBulletin

 Miao, the latest senior military official under investigation, is considered a political patron of Dong, who is also an admiral and once served as commander-in-chief of the PLA Navy.

-Originally from Fujian, Miao rose through the ranks in the political departments of the army.
-He was appointed political commissar of the PLA Navy in 2014, coinciding with Dong's time as deputy chief of the naval staff.
-Miao was promoted to director of the CMC's political work department in 2017.
+Originally from Fujian, Xi's power base, Miao rose through the ranks in the military's political departments.
+In 2014, two years after Xi came to power, Miao received a major promotion to become political commissar of the PLA Navy, overlapping Dong's time as deputy chief of naval staff.
+In 2017, Miao was again promoted to director of the CMC's political work department.

 Xi has made rooting out corruption and disloyalty a hallmark of his tenure since coming to power in 2012, and the purges suggest the campaign is far from over within the military.